 Located in the northern region of Rajasthan amidst the Thar Desert, Bikaner is a "cultural paradise and a traveler's haven".
-Bikaner with its magnificence in architecture, art and culture, is filled with color, festivity and cultural treat.
-The city will mesmerize you with the camels strolling on the beautiful sand dunes, its ancient palaces and forts.
-Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, opulent Havelis, which depict a proud bygone era of the Rajputs.
+Bikaner with its magnificence in architecture, art, and culture, is filled with color, festivity, and cultural treats.
+The city will mesmerize you with the camels strolling on the beautiful sand dunes, its ancient palaces, and forts.
+Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, and opulent Havelis, which depict a proud bygone era of the Rajputs.

 The Junagarh Fort of Bikaner is a magnificent structure around which the city of Bikaner grew up.
 The foundation of the Junagarh fort was laid down in 1478 CE by Rao Bikaji.
 However, it existed just as a stone fort then.
 The present grand structure was inaugurated on February 17th, 1589.